-Since the Safety Board began its work, more than 12,250 safety recommendations have been issued with three straightforward goals: to prevent accidents, to save lives, and to reduce injuries.
+Since the Safety Board began its work, more than 12,480 safety recommendations have been issued with three straightforward goals: to prevent accidents, to save lives, and to reduce injuries.
 Safety Recommendations are the primary tool used by the Safety Board to pursue safety improvements and prevent future accidents.
-Its reputation for careful and deliberate examination of the facts and circumstances, impartiality, technical competence, and thoroughness has enabled the Safety Board to achieve an 80-percent-plus acceptance rate on recommendations.
+Its reputation for careful and deliberate examination of the facts and circumstances, impartiality, technical competence, and thoroughness has enabled the Safety Board to achieve an 82-percent-plus acceptance rate on recommendations.
 Contributing to this high success rate is the practice of including industry and regulatory agencies as participants in the investigation.
 This practice quickly alerts these entities to accident findings, and they are more amenable to recommended changes because of their participation on the technical investigative team.
 The Safety Board believes that every one of its recommendations is important, and when implemented, all of them will improve safety.

 The Safety Board also has a "Most Wanted List"-a series of safety recommendations selected for intensive follow-up and heightened awareness because they will impact or enhance the safety of the national transportation system, have a high level of public visibility or interest, and are recommendations that would benefit from more attention.
 A major change was instituted in 2003 to the list: a new classification and timeliness system using red, yellow, and green color-coding.
 Red indicates that action in the issue area is unacceptable.
 Yellow is assigned to those issues with an acceptable overall status, but where implementation is progressing slowly.
 Green indicates acceptable status and timely progression.
-Safety recommendations have three straightforward goals: to prevent accidents, to save lives, and to reduce injuries.